 The BC Notaries Association represents highly trained professionals from across BC who provide legal services on a wide range of legal matters including real estate transfers, wills and advanced healthcare planning, powers of attorney, mortgage refinancing, and other important legal documents.

-Provincial and territorial child support information
+Provincial and territorial child support information.

 Local contacts and referral lists.
 Connects people to community, health, and government resources for help.